-There is both significant differences and many similarities between living one’s life either as a lay practitioner guided by the Buddhist precepts, or as a monk living by their Bodhisattva vows.
-However, when one chooses to step onto the monastic path their intentions move toward a vocational life one that is dedicated to both community service and the path to personally awakening to the understanding of what it means to be an agent-for-change.
-The West has many centuries of experience with the monastic tradition that reflects “a religious calling.”
-Buddhism has even more experience with monastic formation tracing its origins directly to Siddhartha himself, although without the theological references .
+There is both significant differences and many similarities between living one’s life either as a lay practitioner guided by the Buddhist precepts, or as a monk living by their Bodhisattva vows and under a set of Rules of Conduct.
+However, when one chooses to step onto a formal path of training their intentions move toward a vocational life one that is dedicated to both community service and the path to personally awakening to the understanding of what it means to be an agent-for-change.
+The West has many centuries of experience with such a vocational tradition that reflects “a spiritual calling.”
+Buddhism has even more experience with this style of formation tracing its origins directly to Siddhartha himself, although without the theological references .
 As Buddhism moves to the West it has been challenged by how its leadership and teachers are to be developed, especially in the past decade as more Western teachers emerge to take their place along side their Asian masters.

 Yet, a kind of separation is still to be witnessed between those that have taken vows and moved within the walls of a temple/monastery and those that are considered secular teachers who’s vows do not require “leaving the householder life behind.”
 Traditionally, a Buddhist monk took the path of a mendicant (bhikkhu) and lived apart from the society from which they came, while at the same time not being totally disconnected from the outside world either.
 This is changing in the West as more and more Buddhist monks have reemerged from behind their secluded quarters and taken up a very visible presence utilizing modern communication tools to teach the dharma.
 But we must not forget that Siddhartha was very involved in balancing the practices of one that has transitioned from an ordinary social life to one that also engages that life style from the perspective of an enlightened mind.

-This new development may be challenging the definition of the monastic practice, the nature of our vows, and the life styles we have chosen to live in community.
+This new development may be challenging the definition of a formal practice, the nature and formula of our vows, and the life styles we have chosen to live in community.
 The questions are: What is the difference between a Buddhist monk living in a temple, and one that has taken up residence within a community setting?
 Is their a difference?
 Does the Bodhisattva vow and taking up the responsibly of a bhikkhu require you to go inside the walls of a more traditional monastery?
-Is a monk that does not live in a monastery, but has not taken off the kesa, considered less of a monk?
-Does a monk that lives “outside” fulltime to be considered a part time monk in practice?
+Is a monk that does not live in a monastery, but has taken on the responsibility of wearing the kesa, considered less of a Buddhist leader?
+Does a monk that lives “outside” fulltime to be considered to have less cultural-authority then one that lives behind the walls of a Temple?
 The answers to these question may just come down to one’s point of view.
-In my own experience, I have discovered that I do not have to live within the confines of a monastery to live a traditional monastic life, although I have found that it is much harder to do so.
+We respect the sacrificial nature of traditional monastic vows, especially those of celibacy and dietary rules for those individuals that seek a more rigorous form of living under such restrictions.
+We believe that one does not have to live within the confines of a monastery/temple to live a traditional structured life honoring the monastic observances of living yet with contemporary realities that allows the freedom to undertake community service, although one might find that it is much harder to do so considering the nature of today’s cultural distractions.

-The Order of Engaged Buddhists was formed during this time of monastic transformation with the purpose of providing a Buddhist monastic formation structure (Rule) that honors both the traditional realities in monastic practice and scholastic study, while at the same time recognizing the importance for teachers to engage their ministry among the people we wish to service.
+The Order of Engaged Buddhists was formed during this time of leadership training transformation with the purpose of providing a Buddhist formation structure (Rule) that honors both the traditional realities in monastic practice and scholastic study, while at the same time recognizing the importance for teachers to engage their practice among the people we wish to service.
 There is no clear path recognized yet as to how to accomplish this and still provide the opportunity for those that experience the call to Buddhist vocations.
-There are opportunities for lay teachers that have achieved a degree of scholastic achievement and given permission to teach that show dedication and have chosen not to take the more committed path of a monk, thus not taking monastic vows.
-In America, however, for one to be recognized as a Buddhist sanctioned by there tradition to function as a “cleric/priest” and all the privileges our society recognizes as appropriate with that title, monastic vows is often what is necessary, in order to avoid any ambiguity.
-I think this will change as a more defined process of education of Buddhist clergy emerges over time.
+There are opportunities for secular teachers that have achieved a degree of scholastic achievement and given permission to teach that show dedication and have chosen not to take the more committed path of a monk, thus not taking monastic vows.
+In The West, however, for one to be recognized as a Buddhist sanctioned by there tradition to function as a “cleric/priest” and all the privileges our society recognizes as appropriate with that title, monastic vows is often what is necessary, in order to avoid any ambiguity.
+We believe this will change as a more defined process of education of Buddhist vocations emerges over time.

-OEB is unique in that we open our monastic community to those individuals that our either itinerant monks with ordination certificates, those that have received ordination from other traditions (Christian) and wish to transition to the Buddhist path more formally, or those with an advanced Buddhist practice that desire and believe the monastic path is appropriate for them after a period of discernment, yet have mitigating life circumstances that prevent them from following a formal monastic life in a monastery/temple.
-OEB bridges the gap between a more secluded life away from everyday distractions, and one of engaging the dharma within our communities in a ministry unique to one’s skills and capabilities, yet living a formal contemplative life in either a home (Chapter House) or within a priory.
+OEB is unique in that we open our community to those individuals that have received ordination from other traditions (Christian) and wish to transition to the Buddhist path more formally, or those with an advanced Buddhist practice that desire and believe the monastic path is appropriate for them after a period of discernment, yet have mitigating life circumstances that prevent them from following a formal monastic life in a monastery/temple.
+OEB bridges the gap between a more secluded life away from everyday distractions, and one of engaging the dharma within our communities in a practice unique to one’s skills and capabilities, yet living a formal contemplative life in either their home or within a priory observing a specific rule of conduct.

 Discernment Within OEB: